facebook/react-native-website/website/architecture/threading-model.md

 ### Background thread batches updates from JavaScript

 Before background thread dispatches update to UI thread, it checks if a newer update hasn’t come in from JavaScript.
-This way, the renderer doesn’t render stale state when it knows a newer state is coming it.
+This way, the renderer doesn’t render stale state when it knows a newer state is coming in.

 <figure>
 	<img src="/docs/assets/Architecture/threading-model/case-5.jpg" alt="Threading model use case five" />